jmaister/jordiblog/content/posts/2020-09-remote-work.md

 # 100% Remote work, mandatory

 With the Covid Global Pandemic on March 2020, I started working 100% from home.
+Offices are closed, it is not possible to get in the office.
+It was strange at the beginning, but it was more because of the confinement.
+Being at home the whole day for weeks...
+However, doing some work everyday helped to create a healthy routine.

 # Tools for working from home